-It was shown in Refs.~\onlinecite{fisher1,fisher2,senthilclock} that random $\mathbb{Z}_N$ clock models have a continuous transition with critical properties that can be obtained exactly using a renormalization group analysis.
-In the corresponding SPT edge theory, this kind of transition be an example of a \emph{disordered} deconfined quantum critical point.
+It was shown in Refs.~\onlinecite{fisher1,fisher2,senthilclock} that strongly disordered $\mathbb{Z}_N$ clock models have continuous transitions with critical properties that can be obtained exactly using a renormalization group analysis.
+In the corresponding SPT edge theory, this kind of model would give an example of a \emph{disordered} DQCP.

-C.Z. and M.L. thank T. Senthil for helpful discussions, and especially for suggesting using disorder for generalizations of our model, as mentioned in the discussion.
+C.Z. and M.L. thank T. Senthil for helpful discussions, and especially for suggesting disordered generalizations of our model, as mentioned in the discussion.
+C.Z. and M.L. also thank J. Wang for discussions related to type-III anomalies.
 C.Z. and M.L. acknowledge the support of the Kadanoff Center for Theoretical Physics at the University of Chicago, the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, M.L.), and the National Science Foundation Graduate Research Fellowship under Grant No. 1746045.